amplitude/amplitude-docs/content/collections/api/en/taxonomy.md

 #### Behavior

-* If the user property is `live`, it is marked as deleted.
+* If the user property is `live`, it's marked as deleted.
-* If the user property is `unexpected`, it is added to tracking plan and marked as deleted.
+* If the user property is `unexpected`, it's added to tracking plan and marked as deleted.
-* If the user property is `planned`, it is removed from the tracking plan.
+* If the user property is `planned`, it's removed from the tracking plan.
-* If the user property is `transformed` or part of a transformation, an error is returned as transformed user properties cannot be deleted.
+* If the user property is `transformed` or part of a transformation, an error is returned, because transformed user properties can't be deleted.
-* If the user property is an `Amplitude User Property`, an error is returned because Amplitude user properties cannot be deleted.
+* If the user property is an `Amplitude User Property`, an error is returned, because Amplitude user properties can't be deleted.
 * If the user property is `deleted` or `not found`, an error is returned.

 #### 200 OK response